oceaneLIU/GABoost/readme.md

 ## Run
-Currently, we provide an executable binary version of GABoost.
+Currently, we provide two executable binary version `runGABoost_mac` and `runGABoost_win.exe` of GABoost for Mac and Windows, respectively.
 The source code of GABoost will be available after the review process.

 There are 8 input arguments for GABoost: